cds490-top-fall20/ocean-plastics/README.md

 ### Lib

 1. Pandas (For data wrangling and pre-processing)
-  a.
-Motivation: Pandas is essentially like R's dyplr package, making it really simple to put together data frames and clean up data.
+  1. Motivation: Pandas is essentially like R's dyplr package, making it really simple to put together data frames and clean up data.
-  b.
-Pandas has no cost.
+  2. Pandas has no cost.
 2. Dash (For visualization and ease of access)
-  a.
-Motivation: Dash has capabilities to use python and html to create web-based python dashboards.
+  1. Motivation: Dash has capabilities to use python and html to create web-based python dashboards.
 This will prove useful to show data.
-  b.
-There are no direct costs associated with Dash, with the only direct cost being the use of a web server.
+  2. There are no direct costs associated with Dash, with the only direct cost being the use of a web server.
 3.